whisperity/CloudArchiver/README.md

 2. Setup config.php with your paths and mysql info
 3. Add a cronjob to /usr/bin/php -f /path/to/cron.php (might not be /usr/bin/php, check with your server admin)

-Have fun!
-IF YOU ARE UPDATING, MAKE SURE YOU DELETE VERSION.TXT!
+Have fun! and if you are updating MAKE SURE YOU DELETE VERSION.TXT!

 Todo:
 * AJAX everything up